miklt/Sharif-Judge/readme.md

-Sharif Judge
+PCS Sharif Judge
 ============

-[Sharif Judge](https://github.com/mjnaderi/Sharif-Judge) is a free and open source online judge for C, C++, Java and Python programming courses.
+[PCS Sharif Judge](https://github.com/PCS-Poli-USP/Sharif-Judge/) is a free and open source online judge for C, C++, Java and Python programming courses.
+It is a fork of [Sharif Judge](https://github.com/mjnaderi/Sharif-Judge/).

 The web interface is written in PHP (CodeIgniter framework) and the main backend is written in BASH.